christophhart/hise_documentation/scripting/scripting-api/midiautomationhandler/Readme.md

 modified: 17.07.2024
 ---

-Get and set Midi automation data.
+ Get and set Midi automation data with the `MidiAutomationHandler`.